 Dogs are complex mammals with a highly evolved central nervous system.
-Each dog is a unique individual and behavior is influenced by a lot more than just learning experiences.
+Each dog is a unique individual and behaviour is influenced by a lot more than just learning experiences.
 I do not think it’s fair to guarantee results as a dog trainer.
-Not every behavior problem can be solved by training only.
+Not every behaviour problem can be solved by training only.

 Humans expose dogs to all kinds of environments that were mainly designed by humans, for human life.
 Although dogs are highly domesticated animals, human needs do not always match with the needs of dogs.

 Just like humans (and other mammals), dogs can suffer from mental illnesses and psychiatric disorders (depression, anxiety, trauma).
-It is not strange when you find out that most behavioral medication is tested on other mammals (i.e. rats) first, before they are used for humans.
-Dogs sometimes need more than training.
-They can be in need of help from a veterinary behaviorist (a psychiatrist for dogs) who is not only specialized in the animal body, but also in the brain and behavior of animals.
+It is not strange when you find out that most behavioural medication is tested on other mammals (i.e. rats) first, before they are used for humans.

-Be careful not to judge people who are struggling with their dog’s behavior too quickly.
+Be careful not to judge people who are struggling with their dog’s behaviour too quickly.
 It is not always their fault and it is not always caused by dog training failure.

-Just like some humans, some dogs need close guidance and ongoing treatment for the rest of their life, in order for them to cope.
+Just like some humans, some dogs need close guidance and ongoing treatment for the rest of their life, in order for them to cope in their living environment.